f5devcentral/f5-velos-training/docs/introduction.rst

 Introduction
 =============

 VELOS is F5's next generation chassis-based solution that has replaced the current VIPRION platforms.
-Specifically, the new CX410 chassis is the direct replacement for the current VIPRION c2400/c2200 chassis families, and the CX1610 is a direct replacement for the VIPRION 4xxx family of chassis although there are cases where either chassis could replace the other.
+Specifically, the new CX410 chassis is the direct replacement for the current VIPRION c2400/c2200 chassis families.
 The VELOS platform has many advantages over the current VIPRION architecture.
 This guide will highlight the differences between the two architectures, and then provide details on how to configure, monitor, and troubleshoot the new platform.
 This will assist customers considering adoption of VELOS to understand how it will fit within their environment.

 VELOS Overview